-01 Whistleblower Policy The policy applies across all our Plants and overseen by our Plant Manager with the following objectives: • To encourage employees to confidently raise genuine concerns about possible improprieties Provide ways for employees to raise concerns and receive feedback on any actions taken as a result Reassure employees that they will be protected from possible reprisals or victimisation Code of Conduct The policy outlines the principles that ensure the humane treatment of all employees, respect for the environment and its welfare, and operates in full compliance with applicable laws, rules and regulations of the countries in which we operate.
-Grievance Handling Policy This Grievance Handling Policy was established for problems to be solved at the lowest corporate level possible, in the interests of industrial efficiency and stability in performance.
-Grievances include any violations or threats on fair and humane treatment such as prohibition of sexual harassment, abuse (mental, physical or verbal), coercion, corporal punishment, etc. 04 Business Ethics Policy Our anti-corruption and anti-bribery policies are encapsulated within our Business Ethics Policy.
-The company disallows any employee to be associated with illegal cartel activities, illicit price-fixing, deception and undesirable social behaviour, customers or vendors that offer rebates, commissions, and other forms of illegal remuneration.
-Employees are required to fully disclose any conflicts of interest.
-Employees are also disallowed from giving or accepting any gifts, which might improperly influence the normal business relationship with any supplier or customer.
-All company business dealings are based on "fair deal" basis.
-All employees shall refrain from providing or accepting bribe and kick-backs.
-O5 Purchasing Policy The Purchasing Policy sets clear guidelines on maintaining ethical relations with vendors and suppliers while acting with integrity throughout all procedures related to the purchasing activities of the company.
+Name of Policy Policy Description Business Ethics Policy Our anti-corruption and anti-bribery policies are encapsulated within our Business Ethics Policy. • Employees are prohibited to be involved with illegal cartel activities, illicit price- fixing, deception and undesirable social behaviour, as well as prohibited from dealing with customers or vendors that offer rebates, commissions, and other forms of illegal remuneration. • Employees are required to fully disclose any circumstances likely to give rise to conflicts of interest, and disallowed from giving or accepting any gifts, which might improperly influence the normal business relationship with any supplier or customer.
+All company business dealings are based on 'fair deal' basis.
+All employees shall impress upon business partners on the high business ethics, and refrain from providing or accepting bribe and kickbacks.
+We will enforce strict disciplinary action against any violation of the Business Ethics Policy, to the extent of employment termination.
+Purchasing Policy The Purchasing Policy sets clear guidelines on maintaining ethical relations with vendors and suppliers while acting with integrity throughout all procedures related to the purchasing activities of the company.